skiadas/WebAppsCourse/notes/events_timers.md

 #### Throttle

 Given a function and an interval, it will only allow the function to be called once in that interval.
+Further attempts to call the function during that interval will simply be ignored.
 Useful for events that are coming too fast for us to process them all.

 ```javascript
 function throttle(f, interval) {